awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-containerdefinitions.md

 `PortMappings`  <a name="cfn-ecs-taskdefinition-containerdefinition-portmappings"></a>
 A mapping of the container port to a host port\.
 Port mappings enable containers to access ports on the host container instance to send or receive traffic\.
 *Required*: No
-*Type*: List of [Amazon ECS TaskDefinition ContainerDefinitions PortMapping](aws-properties-ecs-taskdefinition-containerdefinitions-portmappings.md) property types
+*Type*: List of [PortMapping](aws-properties-ecs-taskdefinition-containerdefinitions-portmappings.md) property types

 `Privileged`  <a name="cfn-ecs-taskdefinition-containerdefinition-privileged"></a>
 Indicates whether the container is given full access to the host container instance\.